-For fiscal 2019, the Company has budgeted expenditures of approximately \$11.9 million, of which \$8.2 million is budgeted to be spent on its mineral properties to complete its 2019 exploration programs, and is subject to the Company raising additional funds through the issuance of shares or the sale of non-core assets.
-Approximately \$4.0 million is contingent on receiving drill permits at its Sombrero project.
+The Company forecasts that total expenditures for the 2019 year will be approximately \$10.7 million, of which, \$6.5 million is budgeted to be spent on mineral properties to complete the 2019 exploration programs and keep the mineral properties in good standing.
+Completing the forecasted expenditures for the year is subject to raising additional funds through the issuance of shares, a debt offering or the sale of non-core assets.
+In the past, the Company has had success raising capital to fund its programs.